UniNilsBrehm/Ca_Event_Viewer/README.md

 - Import and plot single stimulus traces for each ROI (e.g. stimulus voltage trace); Must have the same format as the ROI data traces
 - Import and plot one stimulus for all ROIs and label stimulus onsets
 - Save Figures (via right-click menu or via Toolbar)
+- Analyze individual Ca Transients to determine the rise and decay constants

 ## Installation
 Before running the "viewer.py" file you should make sure that you have installed all the needed dependencies.